Start Here

 Now, I hear what you’re saying, $50,000 isn’t enough.

-What if it’s $2,000 per week you need, or let’s round it to $100,000?
+What if it’s $2,000 per week you need, so let’s round it to $100,000?
 Well, let’s do the maths again.
 100 times 25 is $2.5 million. $2.5 million worth of income-producing assets outside of the family home is what you need, returning 4% per annum to give you that passive income of $100,000.

 Armed with that information, my invitation to you is, do you know your number?

 If you don’t, you should make it a priority to work it out.
 The way you do it is very simple.
-Because the main categories of the costs we have under our households, can roughly be grouped into four categories.
+Because the main categories of the costs we have under our households can roughly be grouped into four categories:

-The second category is your discretionary spending.
+The second category is discretionary spending.

 [Recomended reading: Cash Flow Management | The Essential Element in Property Investment]